stacks-network/docs/src/pages/references/stacks-node-configuration.md

 stacks-node mocknet
 ```

-### krypton (deprecated)
+### krypton

-Start a node that will join and stream blocks from the public krypton testnet, powered by Blockstack via [Proof of Transfer](/understand-stacks/overview#proof-of-transfer-pox).
+Start a node that will join and stream blocks from the public krypton regtest, powered by Blockstack via [Proof of Transfer](/understand-stacks/overview#proof-of-transfer-pox).

 Example: